jeenuv/vimlook/readme.txt

  - VIMReply, VIMReplyAll, VIMForward are for replying, replying all and forwarding mails that are already in Outlook.
-Select a mail item and invoke the macro (either directly or via. the buttons added to toolbar as described above).
+Select a mail item and invoke the macro (either directly from Tools -> Macros, or via. the buttons added to toolbar as described above).
 Finish your editing, do :wq, and you'll back in Outlook with your edited mail opened ready to send

+   Note that this group of Macros will automatically insert a header of the format

+   On <date>, <time>, <sender> wrote:

+   If you don't like the format, you can change the VIMMailHeader variable if you know how to.

  - VIMEdit is for editing a mail item that you've saved as Draft.
 Do not use it for composing, replying or forwarding

  - VIMNew is for composing a new mail with Vim

-The following features are offered
+The following features are offered:

  - Select relevant portion of mail and press > to quote and format.
 This can optionally prefix with a count in which case the selected text will be indented proportionately

  - Select text and use \q to quote it without formatting

  - Text exceeding the 72-column width are highligted in red.
 Use \f on a paragraph to re-format it to 72-column width.
 If you happen to adjust text width, use the command SetupMatch to re-highligt using the new text width